Bombe/ams/README.md

 > \> convert

 Converts all files to MP3.
-(Currently requires that source files are either FLAC and named accordingly, i.e. ending in “.flac” or WAV files.)
+(Currently requires that source files are either FLAC or WAV/AIFF/AIFC files, and named accordingly, i.e. ending in “.flac” or “.wav”.)

 The original files are replaced by the newly produced files but the previously assigned tags are kept.